I Need Help Now

 Support, counselling, and advocacy.
 Also offers prostitution awareness and one-to-one support to individuals and families affected by sexual exploitation.

 The Community Resources Program offers one-on-one support, drop-in crisis support, and referrals.

 Metis Child and Family Services

-Help for families with family issues and learning to use community resources, you do not have to have Children’s Services involvement.
-Project SNUG street outreach
+Help for families with family issues and learning to use community resources (Children’s Services involvement not required).
+Project SNUG street outreach.